trueberryless/the-thinking-hub/src/content/posts/policy-thinking.md

 The third thesis explains the current friction: The IT industry has a long history of deflecting, ignoring, and bypassing regulation.

 This is a defense mechanism.
-The industry frequently argues that politicians lack the competence to regulate tech—a point that, painfully, is often true.
+The industry frequently argues that politicians lack the competence to regulate tech — a point that, painfully, is often true.
 But they also weaponize the neutrality myth (Thesis 1) to argue that regulation is unnecessary.
 This creates a culture where bypassing rules is seen as a virtue, a necessary step for innovation, rather than a violation of the social contract.

 ### Defining "Policy Thinking" vs. Technology Policy

 So what is this field we are discussing?
 Wikipedia defines **Technology Policy** as the sum of all political activities regarding the planning, development, deployment, and evaluation of technology.
-It is a massive field that includes fostering research and development (R&D), managing the diffusion of new tech, and—crucially—handling the fallout and problems caused by that tech.
+It is a massive field that includes fostering research and development (R&D), managing the diffusion of new tech, and — crucially — handling the fallout and problems caused by that tech.

 The state has a wide arsenal of instruments here.
 There is institutional funding, where the state supports heavy hitters like the Max Planck Society or Fraunhofer Society.
 There are financial incentives, such as risk capital and innovation programs.
 There is the provision of infrastructure and support for technology transfer.
 But it goes deeper into the "soft" power of the state: organizing the public discourse through technology assessment studies, creating educational paths to train new experts, and regulatory politics like antitrust laws.